vikas7268/integrated_round_robin_arbiter/README.txt

 -To Avoid conflict between different device request and fair priortization implemented Round Robin scheduling alogorithim with Arbiter

-Here i implemented 4 reguest Arbiter with Round Robin This arbiters can be used for any purposes.
+Here i implemented 4 reguest & 4 grant Arbiter with Round Robin This arbiters can be used for any purposes.

 contact if any problems: vikas7268@hotmail.com